Arthur Lee, 1st Viscount Lee of Fareham: Early life and family

-Arthur Hamilton Lee was born at The Rectory, Bridport, Dorset in 1868.
+Arthur Hamilton Lee was born at The Rectory, Bridport, Dorset, in 1868.
 His father, Rev. Melville Lauriston Lee was rector of the town's Anglican St. Mary's Church.
 He was a grandson of Sir John Theophilus Lee, who as a midshipman was present at the Battle of the Nile.

 Education and early military career

 After attending Cheltenham College, Lee entered the Royal Military Academy, Woolwich.
 He was commissioned into the Royal Artillery as a second lieutenant on 17 February 1888.
 He was posted to the Far East, China, as Adjutant of the Royal Hong Kong Regiment (the Volunteers).
 He was promoted lieutenant on 18 February 1891.
 He returned to England in 1891, and was stationed on the Isle of Wight for the next two years.

 Professor at Royal Military College of Canada

 On 18 August 1893, at the age of 24, Lee became a professor of Strategy and Tactics, at the Royal Military College of Canada, in Kingston, Ontario, with the local rank of captain.
-Since only 11 to 30 cadets annually entered the College in those days, Lee would have instructed about 140 cadets in his five years at the college (1893–1898), consisting of cadet numbers 320 to 457.
+Given that only 11 to 30 cadets annually entered the College in those days, Lee would have instructed about 140 cadets in his five years at the college (1893–1898), consisting of cadet numbers 320 to 457.
 Cadet No. 433, future Major General Thomas Victor Anderson, D.S.O., a future Chief of Staff of the Canadian Army, recalled that Lee was known around the Royal Military College as 'The Nipper', which the cadets christened him because he used to sing George Grossmith's songs with gusto.
 He enjoyed riding and walking in winter across the ice to Wolfe Island, and to town.
 He was a regular attendant at St. George's Cathedral (Kingston, Ontario) to hear the dean Buxton Smith.
 When Colonel Gerald Kitson, K.R.R.C., became RMC Commandant in 1897, Captain Lee came to live with the Kitsons in the Commandant's residence.
 In 1894, Lee initiated a Military Survey of the Canadian Frontier, and supervised its progress until its completion in 1896.
 During the summer of 1897 he was a Special Correspondent for the London Daily Chronicle, covering the earlier stages of the Klondike Gold Rush, based on his travels to Alaska and the Yukon.
 In 1900, when Lee resigned as British Military Attaché in Washington, D.C., Colonel Kitson resigned as Commandant of RMC to take over the Washington post vacated by Lee.